 She started doing wet plate collodion in 2016 and glassblowing shortly thereafter.
 While at the University of Wisconsin - River Falls she became inspired to continue learning more about historic photographic processes, so Lynn took a wet plate collodion class taught by Dan Estabrook at Penland School of Craft in the summer of 2018 and returned again as a studio assistant for Jill Enfield in the spring of 2019.

 These opportunities allowed her to refine and continue printing on her blown glass forms.
 Lynn’s work strives to find a balance between two and three-dimensional planes.
 She blows the glass vessels to create an extension beyond the photograph that is just as important as the image itself.

 "Is a self-portrait a mere reflection of your own physical self?
 Or should it represent who you are as a person both internally, and externally.
 Throughout my life, I have been fascinated with what makes me who I am.
 I consider the places I come from, and the people I hold near and dear to me.
-But with time I have learned that what makes me who I am is a combination of all those things.
-It is the places that allow me to meet the people and create the memories that drive me to be who I am today, the process of finding myself is similar to finding just the right ratio with my chemistry, in alternative processes photography.
+With time I've fount that it is the places that allow me to meet the people and create the memories that drive me to be who I am today, the process of finding myself is similar to finding just the right ratio with my chemistry, in alternative processes photography.
 I get confused, make mistakes, and try again until I find the combination to create just the right print.
-Just like with memories, alternative prints last forever, as long as they are taken care of and stored in a safe place, they can never be destroyed."
+Just like with memories, alternative prints last forever, as long as they are taken care of and stored in a safe place, they can never be destroyed." -Lynn Bierbaum